 Put the consumer first.

 When it comes to customer acquisition marketing, I found that people don’t respond to sales pitches.
 They prefer to be educated.
-As LeadingResponse grew, we tinkered with the formula, refined seminar topics and tweaked the event marketing process.
+As LeadingResponse grew, we tinkered with the formula, refined seminar topics, and tweaked the event marketing process.
 We focused on understanding the consumer’s journey, viewed through the lens of their financial needs.
 After nearly 25 years and 1,000,000 social seminars, we’ve accumulated a volume of response data allowing us to pinpoint who our clients’ ideal customers are.

 In mid-2019, RME was re-imagined and branded as LeadingResponse.
 Today, the company has 160 dedicated employees and thousands of clients.

 As you advance in your career, you’re bound to stumble at some point.
 That’s not necessarily a bad thing.
 In fact, there is scientific proof mistakes can lead to greater career achievements.
 It’s even documented in a New York Times article, “How Early-Career Setbacks Can Set You Up for Success.”

 Look where I am today – still in the seminar marketing business.
 I didn’t let mistakes stop me.
 You don’t have to, either.

 To find out more about how we help professionals in the financial, estate planning, elective medical and senior living industries connect with those interested in your services, contact us today.